Chart Color Schemes

 Frenchs Forest features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 86.4% of all households, including 54.3% couples with children, 22.6% couples without children, and 8.8% single parent families.
-Non-family households make up the remaining 13.6%, with lone person households at 12.3% and group households comprising 1.5%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Family households account for 86.4% of all households, consisting of 54.3% couples with children, 22.6% couples without children, and 8.8% single parent families.
+Non-family households comprise the remaining 13.6%, with lone person households at 12.3% and group households making up 1.5% of the total.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households